-In computer science and some other engineering disciplines you often study systems that evolve over discrete time according to some rules.
+In computer science and engineering you often encounter systems that evolve over discrete time according to some rules.
 An invariant is a property that remains true over the lifetime of the system.
-Induction allows us to prove invariants: To show the invariant holds, we prove it is satisfied in the initial state, and that assuming it holds at time n, it also holds at time n + 1 for every n - that is, it is preserved by the rules the govern the evolution of the system.
+Induction allows us to prove invariants: To show the invariant holds, we prove it is satisfied in the initial state, and that assuming it holds at time n, it also holds at time n + 1 for every n -that is, it is preserved by the rules the govern the evolution of the system.

-Here is a simple example.
-You have a robot that can walk across diagonals on an infinite 2dimensional grid.
+Here is an example.
+You have a robot that can walk across diagonals on an infinite 2-dimensional grid.
 Its coordinates at any given time are described by a pair of integer coordinates (x, y).
 In each time step, the robot moves by exactly one unit left or right and by exactly one unit up or down.
-At time 0 robot starts at position (0, 0).
-(Thus, at time 1, the robot will be in one of the four positions (-1, -1), (-1, 1), (1, -1), (1, 1).)
-Can the robot ever reach position (1, 0)?
+At time 0 robot starts at position (0,0).
+(Thus, at time 1, the robot will be in one of the four positions (-1,-1), (-1,1), (1,-1), (1,1).)
+Can the robot ever reach position (1,0)?